HarperDB/documentation/docs/reference/resource.md

 Please see the [transaction documentation](./transactions.md) for more information on how transactions work in HarperDB.

-## `getResource(path: string): Resource`
-This returns the resource instance for the given path or identifier.

 ## Query
 The `get`/`search` methods accept a Query object that can be used to specify a query for data.
 The query is an object that has the following properties, which are all optional:
 * `conditions`: This is an array of object that specify the conditions to use the match records (if conditions are omitted or it is an empty array, this is a search for everything in the table).
 Each condition object has the following properties: